Compliance and Enforcement Policy

 Designated Enforcement Officers

 DEOs conduct compliance and enforcement activities.
-They have statutory powers of entry and inspection in carrying out their functions of verifying compliance with the Act, regulations and Agency's orders.
-These powers also allow DEOs to conduct administrative investigations which may result in the issuance of a Notice of Violation where they reasonably believe that a regulated entity has committed a violation.
+They have statutory powers of entry and inspection in carrying out their functions of verifying compliance with the Act, regulations and the Agency’s orders.
+These powers also allow DEOs to conduct administrative investigations that may result in the issuance of a Notice of Violation where they reasonably believe that a regulated entity has committed a violation.

 Compliance Officers, Compliance Analysts and Data Analysts